serodriguez68/poodr-notes/README.md

     * _RoadBike_ no longer knows that _Bicycle_ implements a spares method.
     * Eliminates _super_.
 + [This is the final implementation of _Bicyle_ and its _Subclasses_](code_examples/chapter_6.rb#L679-744) and [this is how easy it is to create a new _subclass_](code_examples/chapter_6.rb#L747-772).

+> Well-designed inheritance hierarchies are easy to extend with new subclasses, even for programmers who know very little about the application.